buddytrip05/specs-and-context/discovery-story.md

 ## The problem, properly stated

-After three weeks of data, recordings, tickets, and interviews, here's what Terracart actually knows:
+After three days of digging in data, back and forth in meetings, reviewing recordings, analyzing tickets, and conducting interviews, here's what Maya and Terracart actually knows:

 **There are three distinct failure modes in the checkout experience:**

 1. **Mobile form UX failure** — The payment form is broken on mobile, causing 58% abandonment at the payment step for mobile users (vs. 31% on desktop).
 Root cause: keyboard occlusion on the expiration field, no scroll-lock compensation.

-2. **Error messaging failure** — Payment errors are returned verbatim from the processor with no human-readable explanation, causing confusion and permanent abandonment.
+2. **Error messaging failure** — Payment errors are returned verbatim from the processor with no human-readable explanation, causing confusion and permanent cart abandonment.
 Some users believe they've been charged when they haven't (and some actually have been charged in edge cases).

 3. **Confirmation email failure** — 78% of "order not received" tickets are orders that processed successfully but didn't trigger a confirmation email.
-This is a silent trust killer that inflates support volume and causes double-orders.
+This is a silent trust killer that inflates support volume and causes double-orders (and cancellations/refunds).

-**The big, messy insight:** These feel like three separate bugs.
-They're not.
-They're three symptoms of the same root cause — the checkout experience was never stress-tested as a system.
-It was built feature by feature, tested on desktop Chrome, and shipped.
+**The big, messy insight:** These feel like three separate conditions.
+But they're not.
+They're three symptoms of the same root cause — the checkout experience was never stress-tested end to end as a system.
+It was built in silos feature by feature, tested only on Chrome desktop, and shipped.
 The seams are showing.

 ---